AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Image describing email server workflow

-The email servers work by managing the sending, receiving, and storing processes of email messages over the internet.
-These processes involve multiple steps and components, such as Mail Transfer Agents (MTAs), Mail Delivery Agents (MDAs), and Mail User Agents (MUAs).
+Email servers manage the sending, receiving, and storing processes of email messages over the internet.
+These processes involve multiple steps and components, including Mail Transfer Agents (MTAs), Mail Delivery Agents (MDAs), and Mail User Agents (MUAs).

 Creating and sending emails